ethereum/ethereum-org-website/src/content/developers/docs/bridges/index.md

 ---
 title: Bridges
-description: An overview of the different kind of bridging
+description: An overview of bridging for developers
 lang: en
 sidebar: true
 ---